 Functional Advanced Composite Technology (FACT) is Specialized’s unique approach to frame design and construction.
 This technology is the company’s step toward creating the most functional bike possible using high-modulus carbon for extra stiffness and responsiveness.

-The Amira Comp’s FACT 9r frame is one of Specialized’s mid-range FACT frames, resulting in more carbon fiber and less separate pieces than lower-end frames.
+The Amira Comp’s FACT 9r frame is one of Specialized’s mid-range FACT frames, resulting in more carbon fiber and fewer separate pieces than lower-end frames.

 The Specialized Amira Comp is a bike with serious cyclists as its focus.
 Its compact design makes the bike as nimble as possible, without sacrificing power and speed.
 With Shimano Ultegra components, the bike is worth its price tag, although the compact crankset could warrant a future upgrade.
 With its lightweight, yet strong and reliable, parts, the Amira Comp could be a contender for road cycling enthusiasts.